I love birthdays.

 - Breakfast in Bed.
 This is one from my parents and one of my favorite memories from childhood.
 On the morning of our birthdays, the whole family would traipse into our bedrooms singing happy birthday and holding a breakfast tray.
 It’s so simple but so out of the ordinary (when else do you get breakfast in bed?).
 And of course, that breakfast was always. . .

 - Dinner at Grimaldi’s.
-If you sign up for Grimaldi’s VIP program (which is free), you get a free large pizza coupon around your birthday.
+This was another Arizona tradition that didn’t carry over when we moved to Utah.
+If you sign up for Grimaldi’s VIP program (which is free), you get a free 16 inch pizza coupon around your birthday.
 We’ve signed up everyone in our family, and so, usually a few days before the actual birthday, we all go out to dinner together.
 Because of the spacing of our birthdays, we end up going about every third month, so we rarely go aside from our birthdays and it feels like a special birthday outing, plus a fun way to kick off the celebrations.
 If you don’t have a Grimaldi’s near you, there are plenty of other restaurants that offer birthday freebies.
 When we lived in Texas, we would go to Fuddruckers during our birthday weeks.

 Do you have family birthday traditions?
 I’d love to hear (and then I’ll probably steal them for our own family!).

 I love making my kids feel special in their birthdays also- they always wake up to a balloon bouquet waiting for them at their spot at the table.
 The birthday child gets the day free from any chores and gets to choose what I make for supper that night.
 This is the first year we started taking the birthday child out for a special- they choose the restaurant- date just them with mom and dad.
 Just a few simple things to make them feel loved

 We keep a Dollar Store “Happy Birthday” goblet that they get to drink out of at all the meals through the day.
 The kids love it!